henrikmathiesen/javascript-the-important-parts/README.md

 # javascript-the-important-parts

 Here we explore the JavaScript language.
+Some of it will be repetition, of course.

 ## legacy